matter-labs/zksync-lite-docs/docs/api/sdk/rust/tutorial.md

 let another_wallet = Wallet::new(provider, cred).await;
 ```

 We are going to transfer `0.5 ETH` to another account.
-The fee will be set automatically to the least possible fee
+The fee will be set automatically by the server to the minimal
-accepted by the server.
+acceptable amount.

-Note that the SDK may round the transferred amount or the fee down to the closest supported amount because the precision of transfers in
+Note that the SDK may round down the transferred amount or fee to the closest supported amount because the precision of transfers in
 zkSync is limited (see docs below).

 However, you can provide amount and fee values that won't be rounded: use the methods `.amount_exact(..)` and